FAIRDataPipeline/pyDataPipeline/doc/examples/SEIRS.rst

 fair pull
 ---------

-Using the CLI tool, the command :code:`fair pull` will indetify any data products listed in the :code:`register` field of the config.yaml file and download them to the local data store as set by :code:`fair init` and register the corresonding metadata to the local registry.
+Using the CLI tool, the command :code:`fair pull` will indentify any data products listed in the :code:`register` field of the config.yaml file and download them to the local data store as set by :code:`fair init` and register the corresponding metadata to the local registry.

 The following commands should be run after activating a poetry shell from the CLI tool:
 ::